Data Center & Data Location

 Vulnerability Detection and Penetration Tests

 Automated scans of LiveHire’s infrastructure are performed every week.
-Vulnerability and security lists are actively monitored for CVE and other vulnerability disclosures with appropriate actions taken.
-An external agency is engaged to perform a penetration test at least annually, with results mitigated as appropriate.
-LiveHire takes security seriously, and prioritises remediation of issues.
+An external service provider is engaged to perform a penetration test at least on an annual basis.
+LiveHire takes security seriously, and prioritises remediation of identified risks.

 Application Login security

 SAML 2.0 SSO is supported for LiveHire users.
 All users are able to use either Google, Facebook, or LinkedIn authentication services.
 In these cases, the login security settings of the authentication service will be used.
-If logging in directly to LiveHire using an email and password, we require a minimum of 6 characters.
-Passwords are stored securely in a hashed form and therefore can never be sent via email.
+If logging in directly to LiveHire we require an email and password with passwords being hashed and stored securely in our secure data repositories.

 Third Party Access

-LiveHire uses standard Transport Layer Security (TLS) AES encryption for all data in transit.
+LiveHire uses standard Transport Layer Security (TLS 1.2 or above) and AES 256 encryption for all data in transit and data at rest, respectively.
 This includes all data sent between back end components such as web and database layers.
 In addition, insecure cipher suites have been disabled in accordance with best-practise.
-All user data is stored on drives that are whole-disk encrypted using AES encryption with a unique encryption key for each server.
+All user data is stored on drives that are whole-disk encrypted.
 This also includes all backup sets.